Singleton Heights

 Singleton Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely to impact the area: Bridgman Ridge Estate, Alroy Oval Sports Precinct Redevelopment, New England Highway - Singleton Bypass, and Singleton Hospital Redevelopment.
-The following details projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects likely affecting this region.
+Key projects are Bridgman Ridge Estate, Alroy Oval Sports Precinct Redevelopment, New England Highway - Singleton Bypass, and Singleton Hospital Redevelopment.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.